awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 ## What won’t change
 The primitives of the software development lifecycle will remain the same.
+You still need to gather requirements, define acceptance criteria, design systems, write tests, review outputs, and deploy with confidence.
+None of that goes away just because an agent wrote the code instead of you.

-The need for sensors and ground truth data.
+The need for sensors and ground truth data remains.
 Effectively humans will act as ground truth sensors and judgement detectors on numerous levels.
+Someone has to decide whether the output is correct, whether the abstraction is right, whether the test actually tests the thing that matters.
+That someone is still you.

 You should always start off your process with as few assistants as possible.
+Add agents only when you can verify their output and understand their failure modes.

 ## Ai for writing and coding
 ![Target specificity](/ai-workflows/Target-specifity.webp)